Memorial Day Weekend is the perfect opportunity to get away and log some family time in a brand new city.

 To celebrate this year, pay a visit to one of the most historic cities in America — Boston!

-If you’re looking for things to do in Boston Memorial Day Weekend 2016, check out our list of the best local activities and attractions, including…
+If you’re looking for Boston Memorial Day Weekend 2017 ideas, check out some of these local activities and fun things do in Boston in May, including…

 - Walk the Freedom Trail